jagrvargen/holbertonschool-low_level_programming/0x07-recursion/README.md

 3. factorial - Returns the factorial of a given number.

-4. pow_recursion - Returns the value of x raised to the power of y.
+4. pow_recursion - Returns the value of x raised to the power of y using recursion.

+5. sqrt_recursion - Returns the natural square root of a number using recursion.